Vincent Cannistraro: Post-government career

 Cannistraro also alleged that Iraqi intelligence agent Farouk Hijazi had invited bin Laden to live in Iraq during a December 1998 meeting in Afghanistan, though he maintained that bin Laden refused the invitation and did not accept support from Saddam Hussein.

+According to Cannistraro, CIA Director George Tenet had arranged for the Department of Defense to be informed about Ahmed Chalabi's unrealiability and ties to Iranian intelligence in 2002, but the CIA had been blown off by the Pentagon.

+According to journalist Ronald Kessler, CIA officials believe that an August 17, 1998, story in the Washington Post citing a claim from Cannistraro that the United States was intercepting the phone calls of Osama bin Laden's associates triggered bin Laden's decision to stop using his satellite phone.
+Within a few days of the publication of Cannistraro's claim, bin Laden and his associates stopped using their phones.
+The CIA told Kessler that they believed bin Laden would have continued to use his phone if the intercepts had not been compromised.

-He reported on the forged Niger "yellowcake" uranium documents as an attempt by some Bush Administration supporters to link Iraq with nuclear weapons development in order to increase public support for the Iraq war), and on the related disclosure of the identity of CIA case officer Valerie Plame.
+He reported on the forged Niger "yellowcake" uranium documents as an attempt by some Bush administration supporters to link Iraq with nuclear weapons development in order to increase public support for the Iraq war), and on the related disclosure of the identity of CIA case officer Valerie Plame.

 The front company, Brewster Jennings & Associates, apparently also was used by other CIA officers whose work now could be at risk, according to Cannistraro.

-Cannistaro runs IntelligenceBrief, a security and information service for private clients.
-The Vatican is one such client.

-On September 12, 2001, Cannistraro stated that five of the hijackers had entered the United States in Maine from Canada via Yarmouth, Nova Scotia, and/or a remote border point near Jackman, Maine, several hundred kilometres southeast of Quebec City.
+On September 12, 2001, Cannistraro claimed that five of the 9/11 hijackers had entered the United States in Maine via Yarmouth, Nova Scotia, and/or a remote border point near Jackman, Maine, several hundred kilometres southeast of Quebec City.
+Cannistraro never admitted that his claim, birthing the "9/11 myuth" that several of the hijackers had entered America from Canada, was mistaken.